stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/notefield_mods/simfile_mods.md

 return mods
 ```

+For those unfamiliar with documentation, the above text is known as an
+example.
+An example is code that can be put into a file and run, either
+as-is, or with some minor change.
+A minor change would be changing
+'some_mod_name' to the name of an actual mod.

+Any time you see an example, you should add it to a mods file and try it out.

+Use the mods preview described in mods_preview.md to see mods while editing
+steps without needing to use gameplay or the editor's play mode.

 ## Loading the mods file

 Assuming the mods file is named "notefield_mods.lua" and placed in the song